“FRESH IDEAS FROM THE BLACKLIGHT”

 Huzzah!
 You made it to the end of the post!

-This tip sheet on how to nip speaking jitters in the bud appeared initially on the Blacklight, our weekly newsletter for professionals.
+This post on strategies for setting goals appeared initially in the Blacklight, our weekly newsletter for professionals.
 At the Blacklight, we aim to illuminate with every dispatch that lands in your inbox.
 If you’re thirsty for guidance to help you slay it at work or as a student and move your goalposts closer, sign up today!

-The post Do This to Calm Your Speaking Jitters appeared first on Stacy Blackman Consulting - MBA Admissions Consulting.
+The post Get Better at Setting Goals appeared first on Stacy Blackman Consulting - MBA Admissions Consulting.